verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] Her smile was like armour and everyday she went for war.
 - [ ] Today's mood is brought to you by: coffee and commute
-- [ ] I'm in love with all the places I've never been and the people I've never met I need to be enough—for myself.
+- [ ] I'm in love with all the places I've never been and the people I've never met
+- [ ] Hey is basic.
+Wanna update to coffee or compliments I need to be enough—for myself.